 In the world of woodworking, and all things sharp, few things are as important as your cutting tools.
 With the advent of a lot more automation, such as routers and planers some of the more traditional methods of subsided, and so have the tools.
 However unfortunate, there is still a vast population of woodworkers that choose to wield chisels, hand planes, spokeshaves, and drawn knives.
-It's refreshing to know, especially since I’m one of them!
+It’s refreshing to know, especially since I’m one of them!
 But with that choice comes a frequent, and sometimes difficult task – sharpening.
-In today's article all about tool information, we take a deeper look in How to Keep Cutting Tools Razor Sharp.
+In today’s article all about tool information, we take a deeper look at How to Keep Cutting Tools Razor Sharp.

 How to Keep Cutting Tools Razor Sharp – Overview

-There are many products on the market nowadays that can sharpen your knives and machetes, but unfortunately, those just won’t do the job when it comes to your fine cutting instruments.
+There are many products on the market nowadays that can sharpen your knives and machetes, but unfortunately, those just won’t do the job when it comes to your fine-cutting instruments.
 Hand sharpening, the most effective type of sharpening, is any more a lost art.
-Freehand sharpening woodworking tools can also be intimidating, but it's not all that difficult!
+Freehand sharpening woodworking tools can also be intimidating, but it’s not all that difficult!

-Below we'll outline how to take care of two very prominent woodworking hand tools, the chisel, and plane iron.
-Also, we'll take you through a general knife sharpening methods using the Trend Essential Sharpening Kit.
+Below we’ll outline how to take care of two very prominent woodworking hand tools, the chisel, and plane iron.
+Also, we’ll take you through general knife sharpening methods using the Trend Essential Sharpening Kit.
 Trend has been on the cutting edge (no pun intended) with sharpening tools specifically for the professional woodworking industry.
-Eric took a look at the Trend Airshield Pro a while back, and their innovations don't stop there.
+Eric took a look at the Trend Airshield Pro a while back, and their innovations don’t stop there.
 They also have a wide variety of things like power tools, blades, and router bits!
 Thanks again to our friends at Trend for providing their acclaimed Essential Sharpening Kit!

 How to Keep Cutting Tools Razor Sharp – The Chisel and Plane Iron